smiftakhairul/laravel-telegram-bot-alert/README.md

 ```

 > How to get Chat ID in telegram?
-> If you want to send message to specific user, forward any message from the user to [userinfobot](https://t.me/userinfobot).
+> If you want to send message to specific user, forward any message of the user to [userinfobot](https://t.me/userinfobot).
 > If you want to send message to specific group, add [RawDataBot](https://t.me/RawDataBot) to the group.